bdougie/issue-pin-by-label/README.md

 ## Setup

-Create a environment vairable for storing the `LABEL_NAME`
+Create an environment vairable for storing the `LABEL_NAME`.

 ```yml
 on: issues